ShilpaKN-GitHub/angry-birds-stage-11/README.md

-# angry-birds-stage-11
+# Angry birds

-Simple angry birds with menu and refresh buttons.
+Simple angry birds with refresh and menu buttons.